 Early History of the Lokyers family

-Another 186 words (13 lines of text) covering the years 1294, 1698, 1771, 1611 and 1685 are included under the topic Early Lokyers History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lokyers research.
+Another 65 words (5 lines of text) covering the years 1294, 1698, 1771, 1611 and 1685 are included under the topic Early Lokyers History in all our PDF Extended History products and printed products wherever possible.

 Lokyers Spelling Variations